tkossak/autokey-profile-switcher/README.md

 AutoKey-profile-switcher
 ========================

-Script for switching "profiles" (folders) for AutoKey.
+Script for switching "profiles" (=folders) for AutoKey.
 It works by changing the autokey folder link to different one.
 It doesn't remove original autokey folder if it's not a link.
 Before changing anything, AutoKey is stopped and at the end run again.
 It works for my system - Linux Mint 17 and AutoKey 0.90.4, it may require some tinkering if you have different os.